 a 39 mile walk from Liphook to Chichester Harbour

 This is a delightful walking trail linking Liphook with Chichester Harbour.

 It was first conceived in the 1980’s by a group of Liphook Ramblers who devised a route from their home town to Chichester Cathedral.

-The trail guide has been re-written to take advantage of a new permissive path around Midhurst.
+The trail guide has since been upgraded to take advantage of a new permissive path around Midhurst.

 A little about the trail:

 This delightful walking trail follows existing rights of way over its 39 mile/62.4 kilometre route from Liphook, on the Hampshire/West Sussex border, to East Head at the entrance to Chichester Harbour through the heart of the South Downs National Park..

 Being aligned north-south, it crosses all the main geologies of West Sussex from the greensand ridges, through Wealden river valleys and heathlands, to the high chalk downland and the coastal plain.
 In so doing it offers a great variety of scenery, flora and fauna.

 The trail logo reflects this by depicting the South Downs, the River Rother and Chichester Harbour.